 I don’t know how about you, maybe you’ve known about it since you were a child.
 Maybe, in your family, the secret of cutting a winter squash was passed from generation to generation.

-In my family nobody knew how to cut a squash, so for me, it was a revelation.
-I had no idea that I just could briefly bake it in the oven for about 20 to 25 minutes and the squash would become soft enough for me to be able to cut it easily.
+In my family, nobody knew how to cut squash, so for me, it was a revelation.
+I had no idea that I could briefly bake it in the oven for about 20 to 25 minutes, and the squash would become soft enough for me to be able to cut it easily.
 Such a relief!
 No more cut fingers and you get a delicious and nutritious meal 🙂

 - 1 small butternut squash (about 3 pounds)

 - 1/2 tsp ground allspice

 - Preheat the oven to 375F.
 Wash the butternut squash and pat it dry.
 Place the squash into the oven and leave it there for about 25 minutes.
 Take the butternut squash out and let it cool.
 At this point, you should be able to pierce it with a knife.

 - Once the squash is cool enough to handle, peel it and cut in half.
 Clean out the seeds and chop the squash into bite-size pieces.